 Areas of Expertise

-Serious mental illness, mental health services, cross-cultural and cross-national research, community integration, stigma, health vulnerabilities in people with serious mental illness, social network analysis, and quantitative and mixed methods.
+Serious mental illness; mental health services; cross-cultural and cross-national research; community integration; stigma; health vulnerabilities in people with serious mental illness; social network analysis; qualitative, quantitative, and mixed methods.

 Rohini Pahwa is an Assistant Professor at NYU Silver.